 Please leave toys at home, except for comforters if needed.
+We have loads of toys & it can be difficult when toys from home get lost stolen or broken

 (6) Arrival and Departure:

 We're not licensed to care for children before 8:00am or after 4:00pm.